-4. These Guidelines shall apply to any person or a unit, department or division which has been authorised by the Order published in the Gazette to be the Single Buyer.
+4. These Guidelines shall apply to any person or a unit, department or division which has been authorized by the Order published in the Gazette to be the Single Buyer.

-Dated:
+Dated: 27 January 2025

 DATO' IR.
 TS.
-ABDUL RAZIB BIN DAWOOD Chief Executive Officer for Energy Commission
+ABDUL RAZIB BIN DAWOOD Chief Executive Officer Energy Commission